 Czech immigration law basically differentiates between short-term visas and long-term visas.
 Short-term visas are Schengen visas.
 As such, they are not only valid for the Czech Republic, but for the entire Schengen area as well.

 Long-term visas, or “type D” visas, are issued for different purposes, such as employment, study or family reunification.
-As of 2011, type D visas for moving to Prague are initially valid for six months, but they can be extended later on.
+As of 2012, type D visas for moving to Prague are usually valid for a period of three to six months; afterwards foreign workers can apply for a long-term residence permit.
 Expats moving to Prague to take up employment need to successfully apply for a work permit before a long-term employment visa can be issued.

-Moving to Prague: Registration for EU and non-EU citizens
+Registration for EU and non-EU citizens in Prague

-Third-country nationals moving to Prague may need to apply for either temporary, long-term or permanent residence.
-EU citizens moving to Prague for a period of more than three months may also apply for a temporary residence certificate if they wish.
-To be granted the certificate, expats moving to Prague need to prove that they have adequate health insurance and sufficient funds.
+Third-country nationals moving to Prague may need to apply for a long-term residence permit.
+After a stay of five years, a permanent residence permit may be issued.
+EU citizens relocating to Prague for a period of more than three months may request a temporary residence certificate if they wish.
+To be granted the certificate, expats need to prove that they have adequate health insurance and sufficient funds.
 Since 2009, non-EU applicants also have to pass a – relatively basic – Czech language test.

-With an area of 500 km2 and around 1.3 million inhabitants, the city is rather small and cosy in the eyes of most foreigners moving to Prague.
+With an area of 500 km2 and around 1.3 million inhabitants, Prague is rather small and cozy in the eyes of most foreigners.
 The picturesque historical center and the castle area stretch out over both banks of the Vltava River, connected by the famous Charles Bridge.

 Prague’s newer districts are grouped around the city center.
 The inhabitants of Prague usually refer to them by their numbers according to an old administrative law.
-The most popular residential areas for expats moving to Prague include Prague 2 and Prague 6.
+The most popular residential areas for expats in Prague include Prague 2 and Prague 6.

-When moving to Prague, you will never live really far from the center.
-In combination with Prague’s excellent public transport system, this means there is easy access to most districts and commuting is not such an issue.
+In Prague, you will never live very far from the center.
+In combination with Prague’s excellent public transportation system, this means there is easy access to most districts and commuting is not such an issue.